code-null/organization/archive/guidelines/guidelines_v1_3_0.md

 ## Naming conventions

-The naming convention helps with consitent naming and identifying what each stack is.
+The naming convention helps with consistent naming and identifying what each stack is.

 ### Symbols